Trisha-collab14/Student-Marks-Analyzer-/README.md

 # Student-Marks-Analyzer-
-• Read marks from CSV
+Read marks from CSV then calculate average, max,min per subject and compare students using bar charts.